Arthur Richards, 1st Baron Milverton: Colonial service

 Richards entered the Malayan Civil Service in 1908.
 By 1921, he had become the Acting 1st Assistant Colonial Secretary for the Straits Settlements.
 He served as Acting Under-Secretary of the Federated Malay States in 1926, and became full Under-Secretary from 1927 to 1929.
-He was the Acting General Advisor in Johore between 1929 and 1920, and from 1930 to 1933 he served as the Governor of Northern Borneo.
+He was the Acting General Advisor in Johore between 1929 and 1920, and from 1930 to 1933 he served as the governor of Northern Borneo.
 Following this, he served as Governor of the Gambia from 1933 to 1936.

 He served as Governor of Fiji from 1936 to 1938, holding this office concurrently with the position of High Commissioner of the Western Pacific.
 From 1938 to 1943, he served as Governor of Jamaica.
 From 1943 to 1948, he served as Governor of Nigeria.

 He was known in the Colonial Service as 'Old Sinister'.
 He became the first Colonial Office official to be raised to the peerage while still in office.
 In 1986, his former private secretary in Nigeria, Richard Peel, published a memoir of Richards, titled Old Sinister: A Memoir of Sir Arthur Richards.

+Politics

+In the House of Lords Milverton sat for the Labour Party until 1949 when, objecting to Labour's nationalisation plans, he joined the Liberal Party.
+Soon after that he joined the Conservative Party.